 Fortunately, the SSA has been addressing these needs and more for many decades.

 It was an important law at the time.
 Millions of Americans were without work and many elders and retired citizens had nothing.
 The social security program was created to help these people.
-It aimed to provide economic security to U.S. citizens.
+It aimed to provide some semblance of economic security for U.S. citizens.

 This 1935 act was originally created to deliver lump sums of aid.
 It wasn’t until 1940 that monthly payments were established.
-Workers made periodic contributions to a “trust fund” in order to cover retirement and other benefits in the future.
+Workers made periodic contributions to a “trust fund” in order to cover retirement and other future benefits.

 Social Security is the single biggest social welfare program in the country.
 The program is designed to assist individuals and families across the country from birth to death.
 The funding from this program comes from a variety of sources.